Laptop59/tile-editor/src/mods/documentation.md

         {
             id: "my_block_id", // The ID.
 This is used by the palette.
             save: "my_block_save_id", // This string will appear when you save the level!
 DO NOT CHANGE THIS AT ALL!
+            collectible: false, // If the block is a collectible.
             code: {
                 // `block_` should preceed all block texture names as good practice.
                 getTexture: "block_texture" // This can also be a function accepting `x` and `y` parameters.
                 isCollidable: false // This can also be a function accepting `x` and `y` parameters.
                 onCollision: function() {
-                    API.finishLevel() // This finishes the level for the player.
+                    this.API.finishLevel() // This finishes the level for the player.
                 } // This doesn't have to be defined.
             }
         }